Guide to Prepare for the Sport Touring Season

 - Check the battery and charging system.

-- Lubricate the drive system, Clean and lubricate the chain, or on shaft drive motorcycles check the final gear oil and replace at the recommended service interval.
+- Lubricate the drive system, Clean, lubricate, and adjust the chain, or for shaft driven motorcycles check the final drive gear oil and replace at the recommended service interval.

-- Lubricate all bearings, including swing arm, suspension pivot points, and steering and fork.
+- Lubricate all bearings, including swing arm, suspension pivot points, and steering head and fork.

 Check Your Riding Gear

-To start with, simply try everything on to make sure it all fits correctly.
+Now that your motorcycle is in shape, take a look at your gear.
+Start by simply trying everything on to make sure it all fits correctly.
 Jackets should be snug but not tight to allow plenty of upper body movement.
 Boots should have firm ankle protection, flexible forward movement, and of course no worn spots that could compromise weather protection.
 Same for gloves and pants, no weak points due to wear and no restricted movement.

 Helmets are a special area of attention.
-Manufacturers recommend replacing helmets after 5 years of use.
+Manufacturers recommend replacing helmets every 5 years.
 An older, well used helmet will begin to lose its fit as pads compress and breakdown.
+Moreover, new helmet designs are constantly improving rider safety and comfort.
 Look for a sticker with the date of manufacture under the padding, often above the left ear.
-Snell certified helmets will have an additional sticker indicating the Snell certification test year.
+Snell certified helmets will have an additional sticker indicating the Snell Certification test year.

 A helmet that has suffered a hard drop or worse been in a crash, should be replaced regardless of its age.
 Keep in mind that not all damage is visible.
 A dropped helmet may have hidden cracks that can weaken the shell and reduce the effectiveness of the helmet when it matters most.